 Names: The genus Vernonia is an honorary for William Vernon (d. ca 1711), English botanist who collected plants in Virginia in 1698.
 The species fasciculata, means 'grouped together in bundles', such as the flower heads on this plant.
 The plant author name for the plant classification, ‘Michx.’ is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Comparisons: There are 17 species of Ironweed found in North America.
 Of those only one is recognized as being in Minnesota - V. fasciculata.
 A second, V. baldwinii, Baldwin's Ironweed, was listed in some references as being in the State, but not by current authorities at the DNR and the U of M. The latter has flower heads that are more rounded and less bell-shaped, the underside of the leaf is not pitted but is resin-dotted, and the phyllaries are often resin-dotted, but you are unlikely to run across it in the state (see notes below).
 Most Vernonia species hybridize with each other.
 The closest look-a-like species of Vernonia is Vernonia marginata, where the main difference is in the floret where the phyllaries have tips abruptly pointed, floret peduncles (stalks) are longer - 10 to 35 mm, and the floret involucre is also longer - 9 to 11 mm.
 This species is only found in the southern Great Plains of Colorado, New Mexico, Kansas, Oklahoma and Texas.
-In coloration but not in shape, the floral array resembles Spotted Joe-Pye Weed.
+In coloration but not in shape, the floral array of Ironweed resembles Spotted Joe-Pye Weed.

 Above: 1st photo - The floral array in August bloom, branching from the main stem.
 2nd photo - In the early bud state at the end of July.
 3rd photo - The sessile leaf with serrated edges.